openETCS/model-evaluation/Telco_Secondary_slides/README.md

 Slides of the meeting :
 * 26/09/2013
     * a.
-ProR (Requirements Management, Engineering & Traceability)
+ProR: Requirements Management, Engineering & Traceability (Michael Jastram)
     * b.